plotdb/csv4xls/README.md

 ## Limitation

-Only work with Excel if file is opened directly but double clicking.
-It won't work with text import wizard.
+Only work with Excel if file is opened directly.
+Doesn't work when importing with text import wizard.

 ## License